vyca2017/content/content/reference/relay-api/mutations/nested-create.md

 # Nested Create Mutations in the Relay API

-Nested create mutations connect the created node to a new node in the related model.
+Nested create mutations connect the created node to a new node in the related type.
 Let's assume the following schema:

 ```idl